 From the World famous cave of Lascaux to the most recent discovery of Chauvet, France has some of the most spectacular prehistoric cave art in the world.
-Painted and engraved images, as well as bas relief sculptures, were made by Homo sapiens and probably also Neanderthals between about 36,000 to 12,000 years ago, cave art is found in limestone caves found in southern France.
+Painted and engraved images, as well as bas relief sculptures, were made by Homo sapiens and probably also Neanderthals between about 36,000 to 12,000 years ago, a period that coincides with the end of the last Ice Age.

 Although there are caves with prehistoric paintings and/or engravings in many regions of France, not all of these are open to the public.
 There are three main areas that have a number of decorated caves, museums and theme parks that are popular destinations: the Vézére Valley in the Dordogne, the Lot Department in the Midi-Pyrénées, and in the Pyrénées mountains themselves.
 The Vézère Valley, in the Dordogne, is so rich in Palaeolithic archaeology that the region was placed on the UNESCO list of World Heritage Sites in 1979.

 The three areas do not, however, count for all the accessible decorated caves; see the map and list below for all cave art sites that can still be visited.

 Certainly the most concentrated set of sites, and amongst the best cave art in France is in the Dordogne.
 More specifically, in the Vézére Valley; in which there are over 14 archaeological sites and 25 decorated caves on the UNESCO list of World Heritage sites.
 And a number of these are open to the public – enough, with various museums and other interesting attractions in the area, to keep visitors busy for a week or more.